How to Lock Windows 11 Proxy Settings for Security

 What Happens When Done?

-Once you apply these steps, the proxy settings in the Windows Settings menu become “greyed out” or locked.
-No one will be able to turn off or modify the proxy configuration without administrative permission.
-This is a critical step in system administrator proxy management.
+Once you apply these steps, the proxy settings in the Windows Settings menu will be “greyed out” and locked.
+This means no one can turn off or change the proxy configuration without administrative permission.
+It’s a critical step for system administrators managing proxy settings.

 Before You Begin